t-freger/ram/docs/docs/administration/system-settings.md

 :::info Internet connection
 Changing models requires a connection to the Internet to download the model.
-After downloading, there is no need for Immich to connect to the network Unless version checking has been enabled in the settings.
+After downloading, there is no need for ram to connect to the network Unless version checking has been enabled in the settings.
 :::